ftan84/dotfiles_2016/README.md

 The only setup you need to make is to install [Powerline Fonts](https://github.com/powerline/fonts) so that Vim airline will render the glyphs properly

+This install script has been tested on Ubuntu 15.10 and Mac OS X El Capitan.

 ## Installation
 Change into the dotfiles directory and run the install.sh script.